 Doberman Pinschers are very affectionate with their families and are great with young kids.
-In fact, they can be very patient with the little ones!
+In fact, they can be very patient with the little ones, like Staffies!
 On the flip side, they aren’t very warm with other dogs and need to be properly socialised to avoid troubles later.
 Dobermans are naturally great at recognising unusual behaviour and make great guardians.

-They can be mouthy, and their fearlessness means they don’t back down from a challenge.
+According to our panel of experts, they can be mouthy, and their fearlessness means they don’t back down from a challenge.
 To avoid problems, consistent training and positive reinforcement is essential.
 Dobermans tend to be always vigilant of their surroundings, and their muscular build has made them a favourite security dog.
-With proper training, these pups will do their job like no other!
+With proper training, these pups will do their job like no other! .

 Interested?
 Check out these Doberman rescue groups in Australia.
 They always have pups looking for a new home: